Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why should I buy a Crown Thistle puppy?

-A: Classic Style & Personality are the top reasons.
 We take pride in breeding stylish, confident and intelligent standard Rough Collies that are a joy to own!
 Our buyers and visitors are always so impressed by the personality of Crown Thistle Collies who are warm, friendly and affectionate even to strangers.
 Collies are exceptionally good with children and make great family dogs.

 Q: Why are the personalities and temperaments of Crown Thistle pups so exceptional?

-A: We work very hard to make sure our pups are the result of carefully planned breedings which have the most potential to improve the Collie breed and produce superior pups - pups that will be easy to train, highly social and gentle mannered.
-We have a unique and lengthy evaluation process of our breeding Collies and our breeding lines include Collies that are imported from Europe to ensure soundness and well-being through genetic diversity.
+A: We work very hard to make sure our pups are the result of carefully planned breedings that have the most potential to improve the Collie breed and produce superior puppies - pups that will be easy to train, highly social and gentle mannered.

-A: We feel that the opportunity to improve the health, intelligence, temperament and over-all well being of our Collie dogs is greatly enhanced by implementing measures to ensure genetic diversity.
-That is why our breeding program includes both U.S. and European Collies.
+This is why our breeding program includes both U.S. and European Collies.
 Importing dogs prodigiously widens the gene pool of our Collie bloodlines.
 This affords more favorable circumstances for health, longevity and genetic stability (as a positive alternative to inbreeding), all factors which directly lend themselves to the quality of our dogs lives.
 It is because we feel that it is very important to be more than just good looking that genetic diversity is a valuable consideration in our breeding program.

 Q: Aren't all pups the same?

-A: Quite simply, no. Our breeding program features dogs that have been carefully selected for not only being outstanding examples of the classic Rough Collie, but also for their health, superior intelligence, trainability and affectionate natures as well.
-This is very unlike some breeding programs that use poor quality or inexpensive dogs for mass-producing pups just to make money.
-Conscientious dog breeding involves an in-depth study of genetics and breed-type to produce sound lines that prove themselves generation after generation.
+Our breeding program features Collie dogs that have been carefully selected for not only being outstanding examples of the classic Rough Collie, but also for their health, superior intelligence, trainability and affectionate natures as well.

 Our high standards set us apart in many ways and include extra consideration regarding advanced nutrition, in-home whelping, careful puppy socialization, early educationally enriching environment, and temperament testing.